Roseann Fucillo of Cilloette Butterflies

 I soon purchased my first Papillon, an eight-month old male, who was supposed to be a “show” dog.
 He ended up not being show quality because he was a monorchid.
 After having my heart set on getting involved in the sport of dogs, I was very disappointed he couldn’t be shown in conformation.
 Because of this, I was then able to convince the breeder that she should sell me her gorgeous bitch puppy, who had previously not been for sale.
 This puppy became my foundation bitch, Ch.
 Viktoria Katya, DOM, dam of 9 champions.
 In the words of Madeline Wheeler of Melchester Papillons, she “was bred to breed on.”

 Katya, whose name I changed to “Cassis,” was a very beautiful white and red sable bitch with a great pedigree.
 She came from several well-known English and Canadian bloodlines, which included the top winning Jaclair line with several generations of BIS dogs.
 She had lovely type, a showy attitude, and a sound body.
 Cassis finished her championship at eight months of age, was a top producer in 1985, and was dam of nine Cilloette champions including obedience titled CH/OTCH Cilloette Midori and Ch.
 Cilloette Elixir Di Amore, CDX.
 She also had a son, Ch.
-Cilloette Papilio Amaretto, who I showed at Westminster KC, where he won WD and BW for a major to finish his championship in style.
-Another daughter, litter sister to Ch.
-OTCH Cilloette Midori, produced five champions and was a PCA DOM.
+Cilloette Papilio Amaretto, who I showed at Westminster KC, where he won WD (Winners Dog) and BW (Best of Winners) for a major (a 3 to 5 point win) to finish his championship in style.
+Another daughter, Ch.
+Cilloette Anisette, litter sister to Ch.
+OTCH Cilloette Midori, produced five champions and was a PCA Dam of Merit, one shy from being Dam of Distinction.

 I have been to England twice, in 1981 to Crufts, and in 1983 to the Papillon (Butterfly Dog) Club of England’s Diamond Jubilee.
 While there, I visited with several kennels, Charthamcoombe, Claretta, Melchester and Gerlil, to learn as much as I could about the breed and to research the dogs in the pedigrees.
-I was then fortunate to import two dogs, Gerlil Commanche Warrior and Claretta Naughty Marietta, both of whom I showed to their championships.
+I was then fortunate to import two dogs from my contacts there, Gerlil Commanche Warrior and Claretta Naughty Marietta, both of whom I showed to their championships.

 In 2005, I imported my third English import and also made him an American Champion as well, BISS Ch.
 Lorah’s Secret Of The Wings, bred by Mrs. Carolyne Allward-Chebsey, who is also his co-owner.
-I had fun specialing this beautiful boy and as an owner-handler, had made him one of the top 20 Papillons in the country. (see Dak’s page).
+I had fun specialing this beautiful boy and as an owner-handler, had made him one of the top 20 Papillons in the country. (see Dak’s page on my website Http://www.CilloetteButterflies.com).

 I have served the Papillon Club of America in several capacities since I joined in 1980, from being a regional reporter to Corresponding Secretary, which I served from 1985 – 1992.
 I was proud to chair the Papillon Primer Committee after convincing Virginia Newton to write The Papillon Primer.
 I also chaired the Education Committee, the Special Awards Committee, and was twice a member of the Nominating Committee.

-Besides my membership to PCA since 1980, which I am now an Honorary Life Member, I am also a member of The Papillon (Butterfly Dog) Club of England, GDVPC, Progressive Dog Club, Palisades KC, the Kennel Club of Northern NJ, and the Dog Writers Association of America.
+Besides my membership to PCA since 1980, which I am now an Honorary Life Member, I am also a member of The Papillon (Butterfly Dog) Club of England, Patriot Papillon Club, Progressive Dog Club, Palisades KC, the Kennel Club of Northern NJ, and the Dog Writers Association of America.

 I have also been honored to have one of my champions, Ch.
-Cilloette Grand Marnier, appear as the breed standard for the Papillon in a UK book, The Essential Guide to Judging Dogs, written by the well known English judge and dog writer, Andrew Brace.
+Cilloette Grand Marnier, appear as the breed standard for the Papillon in a UK book, The Essential Guide to Judging Dogs, written by the world renowned Welsh judge and dog writer, Andrew Brace.

 I was born and raised in Massachusetts, living primarily in Winthrop, and now presently call Allendale, NJ my home.
 My education consists of a BFA from Massachusetts College of Art and an MA from Seton Hall University.
-I am presently a special education teacher and help resource high school students with learning disabilities.
-I have been working for the same school system for over 30 years, where I began my career in education teaching fashion design.
-Previous to teaching, I had worked on Seventh Avenue in NYC as a fashion designer, designing Junior sportswear, and as a stylist for Macy’s.
+I presently teach career education to high school students and have taught special education students with learning disabilities.
+I have been working for the same school system for over 37 years, where I began my career in education teaching fashion design.
+Previous to teaching, I had worked on Seventh Avenue in NYC as a fashion designer, designing Junior sportswear, and worked several summer vacations in addition to a 6 month sabbatical, as a stylist for Macy’s in their advertising department.

 Instead of painting and designing, I have merged my love for art with my love for Papillons.
-I hope to continue in my strife to perfect the breed, to preserve their beauty, elegance, intelligence wonderful outgoing temperaments, and to keep the breed healthy and safe from harm.
+I hope to continue in my strife to perfect the breed by preserving their beauty, elegance, intelligence, wonderful outgoing temperaments, and working to keep the breed healthy and safe from harm.

 Email: cilloette@yahoo.com